-Troy Gifford is an award winning guitarist and composer whose music synthesizes elements of Latin music, jazz, modern classical, and rock.
+Troy Gifford is a composer and guitarist whose music synthesizes elements of Latin music, jazz, modern classical, and rock.
 His compositions have been performed on multiple continents, including at festivals and concerts in North America, South America, Europe and Asia.
-He has written music in a variety of settings, including pieces for guitar, voice, piano, orchestra, choir, band, and various chamber ensembles.
+He has written music in a variety of settings, including pieces for guitar, voice, piano, orchestra, choir, band, film and theater.

-Troy began his musical studies on the piano as a child and picked up the electric guitar in his mid-teens.
+Troy began his musical studies on the piano as a child and picked up the electric guitar in his teens.
 After spending several years learning how to play rock guitar, he began exploring fingerstyle technique and listening to steel string guitarists such as Michael Hedges and Alex Degrassi.
-This eventually led to an interest in the classical guitar which in turn sparked his desire to study music in a formal college environment.
-He went on to study at Florida Atlantic University, where he earned a Bachelors degree in guitar performance and a Masters degree with a focus in composition under the guidance of Dr. Ken Keaton and Dr. Stuart Glazer.
+This eventually led to an interest in the classical guitar, which in turn sparked his desire to study music in a formal college environment.
+He went on to study at Florida Atlantic University, where he earned a bachelors degree in guitar performance and a masters degree with a focus in composition.
 While at FAU he was named the recipient of the Esther B. Griswold Award, an award given biennially to the university’s most outstanding music student.
-He earned a Doctorate in composition from the University of Miami, where he studied with Dr. Dennis Kam while teaching courses as a full time graduate teaching assistant.
-He has also taught at Palm Beach State College and Florida Atlantic University.
+He later earned his doctorate in composition from the University of Miami.
+He has previously taught at UM, Palm Beach State College and Florida Atlantic University.
 He currently serves as the chair of the music department at Valencia College in Orlando, FL.